flother/csv-game/README.md

 | Rust (libcsv)       | 0m0.136s |
 | Scala (mighty-csv)  | 0m1.109s |

-Here are some timings for the `csv-count` test.
+Here are some timings for the `csv-count` test from an old machine I no longer have.
+These should/will be automated in the future.

 | Language            | Time     |
 ----------------------|----------: